nathanlesage/ic2s2-2025/MANUAL.md

 [head over to their manual](https://jekyllrb.com/docs/) which outlines the steps necessary to set everything up.

-After you are done, you should be able to preview the website.
-There are two important commands that you can run inside this folder (both require a command line):
+Once you are done, you should be able to preview the website on your computer.
+There are two important commands that you can run inside this folder (both require a command line/terminal):

 ```bash
 $ bundle exec jekyll serve